RyanSwindeman/RPi_Thermostat/README.md

 # RPi_Thermostat
-Python script for wifi-enabled thermostat with secure communication over MQTT with certificates.
+Python script for wifi-enabled thermostat with secure communication over MQTT with certificates